 She rejoined the SDP staff in 2007 after ten years as the principal of Cynergy Associates, LLC, a communications and organizational development consulting practice that served foundations, school districts, national education reform organizations, and other nonprofits.

-In 1990 she joined the School Development Program staff as the as the organization was beginning its national scale-up efforts with major funding from the Rockefeller Foundation.
-As the communications and dissemination manager, she used diverse strategies to link the SDP to its national network of school, districts, and universities.
+In 1990 she joined the School Development Program staff and as the communications and dissemination manager, she used emerging technologies to link the SDP to its national network of school, districts, and universities.
 She launched and edited the SDP Newsline; designed the SDP’s first website; served as a producer on For Children’s Sake: The Comer School Development Program and co-authored the accompanying Discussion Leader’s Guide.